Cl-He-O/udpfec-go/readme.md

 This is a tool for reducing packet lost designed for gaming purpose.

-Neither encryption nor authentication are implemented as the intended use case - tunneling udp-based proxy/VPN - already include those security features.
+Neither encryption nor authentication is implemented, as the intended use case - tunneling udp-based proxy/VPN - already include those security features.

 Obfuscation is planned.